But you may want to avoid traffic altogether and don’t know what apps or what website best discusses all these items of information.

 Below are some of the best apps and websites dealing with traffic accident avoidance.

-- LA City Traffic Reports: This amazing website by the City of LA covers traffic in major LA cities so you can hopefully avoid traffic and associated fender benders.
-We rate this as a very helpful source of information for you and your family.
+LA City Traffic Reports: This amazing website by the City of LA covers traffic in major LA cities, so you can hopefully avoid traffic and associated fender benders.
+We rate this as a beneficial source of information for you and your family.

 Post Car Accident Information:

-The reported facts show that in the U.S. at least one human passes away from some injury every 3 minutes.
+The reported facts show that in the U.S., at least one human passes away from some injury every 3 minutes.
 Deaths from vehicular accidents claim the lives of many victims each year.
-But when the injuries are not fatal, there are resulting financial consequences to society as a whole.
+But when the injuries are not fatal, there are financial consequences to society as a whole.

 So this can impact everyone around you when you are a victim.
 For example, think about the costs involved in the treatment of personal injuries alone.
 No matter what, trauma care from a bad wreck can pose enormous burdens on our hospital emergency departments (EDs).

-No matter what, prevention of traffic injuries on the surface streets, highway, bi-ways, sidewalks, and freeways should be the ideal.
+No matter what, prevention of traffic injuries on the surface streets, highways, bi-ways, sidewalks, and freeways should be ideal.
 However, people and machines can fail in many ways.
 So vehicle collisions still occur daily, and mostly without warning.

 Until our entire society takes steps, it is up to you to mitigate your losses from automotive wrecks.
 The goal should be to enhance your life as much as possible after the calamity of a bad crash.